Algebraic characterizations of some relative notions of size

 \section{Relative notions of piecewise syndetic sets}

-In this section, inspired by the result of Bergelson, Hindman, and McCutcheon \cite[Theorem~2.4(d)]{Bergelson1998} and its use in \cref{corollary:brown-lemma} to show \( \mathsf{PS} \) is a grill, we define relative piecewise syndetic sets in such a way that \emph{any} such collection forms a grill on \( S \).
+In this section, inspired by \cref{corollary:brown-lemma}, we define relative piecewise syndetic sets in such a way that \emph{any} such collection forms a grill on \( S \).
 We show, under the conditions considered in \cite{Shuungula:2009ty}, that our definition of relative piecewise syndetic satisfies Shuungula, Zelenyuk, and Zelenyuk's earlier previously defined notion of relative piecewise syndetic.
 Whether the converse implication is true is stated as an open question.

 \begin{definition} Let \( A \subseteq S \) and let \( \mathcal{F} \) and \( \mathcal{G} \) both be stacks on \( S \). \begin{itemize} \item[(a)] \( A \) is \define{piecewise \( (\mathcal{F}, \mathcal{G}) \)-syndetic} if and only if there exist \( B \in \mathsf{Syn}(\mathcal{F}, \mathcal{G}) \) and \( C \in \mathsf{Thick}(\mathcal{F}, \mathcal{G}) \) such that \( A = B \cap C \). \item[(b)] We also define the collection \( \mathsf{PS}(\mathcal{F}, \mathcal{G}) = \{ A \subseteq S : A \text{ is piecewise } (\mathcal{F}, \mathcal{G})\text{-syndetic} \} \). \end{itemize} \end{definition}